 This is another tough job that only the handiest of do-it-yourselfers will want to attempt.
 Not only are patio doors heavy, but there is also the potential for breaking the tempered safety glass unit in your door, thus turning a $15 repair into a $185 repair, or more!
-But, for those of you who think you’re up to it, doing your own patio door rollers can turn a $125 repair (our minimum charge to go to your home and replace your rollers), into a $15 dollar repair.
+But, for those of you who think you’re up to it, doing your own patio door rollers is an option.
 Good luck!

 First, remove the screen door.
 If you’re lucky, you will have a patio door that allows you to remove your inside slider on the patio door to the inside, or outside slider to the outside, without having to remove the fixed panel of your door.
 If that is the case, you can skip the next few paragraphs and move to the section below that addresses the actual disassembly of your door for roller replacement.
 But, most doors will require that you remove the fixed panel of the door in order to remove the moving panel.
 This applies only to aluminum patio doors.
 Every vinyl patio door that I’ve ever seen allows you to remove the sliding panel to the inside, as the fixed side frame is not removable.
 Got any friends that could help you out?
 This is much easier if done with a helper.